|

 retrievable from the site.
 The

-set covers laws of the PRC from 1949 to current, in both paper and CD-ROM.
+set covers laws of the PRC from 1949 to current, in both paper and CD-ROM. <Table

-of Contents>
+of Contents> B.

-Resources in Chinese
+Resources in Chinese a.

 Legal Online Services

-- This online service is part of the China Economic Information (CEI) network which is
+CEILaw This online service is part of the China Economic Information (CEI) network which is

 hosted by the State Information Center, a central government agency.
 Its legal online information system contains the most comprehensive